beaurancourt/sim-5e/docs/index.md

 * 2 hard encounters and 2 deadly encounters
 * 4 medium encounters and 1 deadly encounter

-I propose that we optimize our chances at surviving *whatever sort of day we think we will be hit with*.
+I propose that we optimize our chances at surviving *whatever sort of adventuring day we think we will be hit with*.

 Why should that be the criteria?
 Why not optimize damage, or control, or utility, or some other measure?
 At the end of the day, all of those are *generalized* by "living through the day".